Feedback report to the Nesma community

 At the Annual General Meeting, Nesma board member Harold van Heeringen was re-elected as ISBSG president, which is great news for Nesma and ensures optimal connection to the ISBSG and the data collected and provided.

-IT Confidence conference, Beijing 2017
+IT Confidence conference, Peking 2017

 The presentations can be downloaded Hier.